Prabalranjan/Ticket-to-Solitude-clone/README.md

-and please do  cheack out her original site and follow her.(link is on the 4th line)
+and please do  cheack out her original site and follow her.